This page provides students exploring majors at Metropolitan State University with valuable transfer information and resources.

 The criminal justice program is designed for students who are interested in criminal justice careers and for current practitioners who wish to enhance their knowledge and skills.
 Find out more from our criminal justice program fact sheet.
 What can I do with this major?

-The law enforcement program is for students interested in law enforcement careers, as well as current peace officers who wish to enhance their knowledge, skills and potential for professional development.
+The law enforcement program is for students interested in law enforcement careers, as well as current peace officers who wish to enhance their knowledge, skills and potential professional advancement.
 Find out more from our law enforcement program fact sheet.
 What can I do with this major?

 SLC Articulation Agreements and Transfer Resources